liuyixin-louis/Fig2Code/README.md

 - End2end or sequential model?
 Adding a filtering net will help improve code-generating performance, given that the input snip might not be clean.

+- During the reconstruction process, we need to reverse the orignal data.
+Maybe explicitly model this process might get better performance[6]?

 ## Plan
 - Data collection
   - script that can sample snipping photos
   - script for generating petty figures, or some example code-figure pairs from some book
 - Surveying and Method design

 ## Resources
 1. https://github.com/lukas-blecher/LaTeX-OCR